PopGenClustering/pop-struct-clustering-workflow/README.md

 **[TO BE FILLED]** - Tips for improving analysis speed and handling large datasets.

-## Citation
+## Citations

-If you use this workflow in your research, please cite:
+If you use this workflow in your research, please cite the individual software packages:

-**[TO BE FILLED]** - Citation information will be added here.

-### Software Citations

-Please also cite the individual software packages:
 - ADMIXTURE: Alexander et al. (2009)
 - STRUCTURE: Pritchard et al. (2000)
-- CLUMPAK: Kopelman et al. (2015)
+- CLUMPPLING: Liu et al. (2024)

-## Contributing

-We welcome contributions to improve this workflow.
-Please see our contributing guidelines for more information.
+- Vis.

 ## License